rakeshdhote/Udacity-Self_Driving_Car_NanoDegree/P4_Advanced_Lane_Finding/ReadMe.md

 </table>

 - - -

 ## 3. Lane Detection Pipeline

-After the camera image is corrected, the next step is to identify lane lines.
+After the camera image is corrected; the next step is to identify lane lines.
 Typically, the lane lines are `white` and `yellow` in color. `Color` and `edges` are two common attributes, which can be used to detect lanes.

 ### 3.1 Color Transformation

-Though it is easy to detect `white` and `yellow` lane colors in day light, they become difficult to identify under night/twilight/dawn light conditions or different enviornmental conditons including rain, snow.
-The lane detetion algorithm  should be robust to detect road lines under various light/enviornmental conditions.
+Though it is easy to detect `white` and `yellow` lane colors in the day light, they become difficult to identify under night/twilight/dawn light conditions or different environmental conditions including rain, snow.
+The lane detection algorithm should be robust to detect road lines under various light/environmental conditions.
 Red-Green-Blue (RGB) is not a robust color space to identify road lanes.
-Hue-Saturation-Vibrance (HSV) can prove to a working solution to discriminate colors under various light/enviornmental conditions.
-Initial experimentation suggested that implementing masks of thresholed `white` and `yellow` color using the `cv2.inRange` function to extract lane pixels.
+Hue-Saturation-Vibrance (HSV) can prove to a working solution to discriminate colors under various light/environmental conditions.
+Initial experimentation suggested that implementing masks of thresholded `white` and `yellow` color using the `cv2.inRange` function to extract lane pixels.

-The following snippet extract `white` and `yellow` pixels from image using `white_color_range` and `yellow_color_range` threshold values.
+The following snippet extracts `white` and `yellow` pixels from image using `white_color_range` and `yellow_color_range` threshold values.

 ```python
 #%% Select white/yellow pixels lanes